Anti-Hungarian sentiment: Civic Forum of the Romanians of Covasna, Harghita and Mureș

-The Civic Forum of the Romanians of Covasna, Harghita and Mureș Forumul Civic al Românilor din Covasna, Harghita și Mureș, (FCRCHM), founded in 2005, in the Diocese of Covasna-Harghita of the Romanian Orthodox Church, to coordinate the ethnic Romanians at Covasna, Harghita and Mureș counties, has been accused of being anti-Hungarian.
+The Civic Forum of the Romanians of Covasna, Harghita and Mureș (FCRCHM), founded in 2005, in the Diocese of Covasna-Harghita of the Romanian Orthodox Church, to coordinate the ethnic Romanians at Covasna, Harghita and Mureș counties, has been accused of being anti-Hungarian.
 FCRCHM describes itself as a civil-society umbrella organisation coordinating Romanian cultural, educational and community associations in the counties of Covasna, Harghita and Mureş.
 Its stated objectives include “preserving Romanian identity” in an area where Romanians are a numeric minority, and promoting what it calls “normalised Romanian-Hungarian coexistence”.
 The Forum’s communications often frame Hungarian-community symbolic or political moves as threats to Romanian identity in those counties — thereby positioning the Romanian‐minority in a defensive posture, claiming that not Hungarians are discriminated, but Romanians "in their own country".